 1. Obivous hashtags

-These are the ones even your mom would use.
+These are the hashtags that get the most likes, you know the ones even your mom would use.
 The popular ones that established themselves right after the Instagram big bang.

 Words like #love, #happy, #art, #nature, etc. but also the (for your mom) less obvious ones like #like4like, #picoftheday, #lfl that emerged over the years and are abused mostly by teens.
 Unless your post is really extraordinary and you have lots of followers, you will never be trending in these and reach the “Top”.